turingschool-examples/homework/module-2-homework.markdown

 ##### Day 3
   * Authorization in ToolChest: An admin can fully CRUD `categories`.
 A regular user **should not** be able to create, update, or delete categories, but they **should** be able to see a category show page with all associated tools.

+ ### User:
+* can view index and show page for tools that belong to self
+* cannot update users besides self
+* cannot create see or update other users tools
+* can see a category show page with all associated tools

+### Admin:
+* can create, update, read, and delete tools
+* cannot update users besides self
+* can CRUD categories

   * Experimenting with APIs: Work through [this tutorial and workshop](https://github.com/turingschool/lesson_plans/blob/master/ruby_02-web_applications_with_ruby/exploring_apis.markdown) which will prepare you for extensions in your Rails Mini-Project and Little Shop.

 ##### Day 4